 Published on February 14, 2017 by Sharon Adarlo

-The Andlinger Center for Energy and the Environment at Princeton University is pleased to announce a call for proposals for University faculty.
+The Andlinger Center for Energy and the Environment at Princeton University is pleased to announce a call for proposals for University faculty and senior researchers.
 The goal of this call is to encourage research that will develop solutions for our energy and environmental future.

 The deadline for written proposals is Monday, May 1, 2017.
 Selected proposals can start as early as Summer 2017.

 Goals of the present solicitation

 The Andlinger Center would like to promote development of research thrusts into center grant proposals.
 Towards this goal, the Andlinger Center has identified numerous clusters of excellence and facilitated several cluster-based discussions.
 This call takes this initiative to the next level and enables research that can lead to compelling center grant proposals.

 Catalyzing preparation and submission of center grant proposals

 Multi-investigator proposals for research that can serve as seeds for future center grant proposals are sought.
 Each proposal should describe a set of (say three) unified inter-disciplinary research projects (to be pursued by different teams of researchers), which fit in a theme of a possible future center grant proposal.
 The synergy between the different projects – how they are related, why together they are more than the sum of the individual parts, and how they help to assemble a strong center grant proposal – must be clearly articulated.
 Any theme relating to energy and environment is acceptable, with currently identified clusters of excellence only serving as examples.
 Each proposal is limited to $300,000 and to be spent over a one- or two-year period.
 The Andlinger Center hopes to fund up to two compelling submissions.